Sculptures in Concurrency: Introduction

 \paragraph*{Structure of the paper}

-We start in Sec.~\ref{sec_background} by recalling the definitions of HDA, ST-structures, and Chu spaces.
-In Sec.~\ref{sec_sculptures} we introduce sculptures and show that they are isomorphic to \emph{regular} ST-structures.
+We start in Section~\ref{sec_background} by recalling the definitions of HDA, ST-structures, and Chu spaces.
+In Section~\ref{sec_sculptures} we introduce sculptures and show that they are isomorphic to \emph{regular} ST-structures.
 The triple equivalence

 embodies Pratt's \emph{event-state duality}~\cite{Pratt92concur}.
 Regularity is a geometric closure condition introduced for ST-structures in~\cite{Johansen16STstruct} which ensures that for any ST-configuration, also all its faces are part of the structure, and they are all distinct.
 If regularity is dropped, then one has to pass to \emph{partial HDA}~\cite{DBLP:conf/calco/FahrenbergL15} on the geometric side, and then the above equivalence becomes one between ST-structures and sculptures from partial HDA.
 For clarity of exposition we do not pursue this here, but also in that case, there will be acyclic partial HDA which cannot be sculpted.